holoviz/hvplot/doc/ref/api/manual/sampledata.md

 import hvplot.pandas  # noqa
 import hvplot.xarray  # noqa

-# Recommended: Use the hvplot.sampledata namespace directly
 penguins = hvplot.sampledata.penguins("pandas")
 air_temp = hvplot.sampledata.air_temperature("xarray")
 landsat = hvplot.sampledata.landsat_rgb("rioxarray")
 us_states = hvplot.sampledata.us_states("geopandas")

-# Alternative: Import the module separately
-from hvplot import sampledata
-penguins = sampledata.penguins("pandas")
 ```

 ## Installation

-The `hvsampledata` package is included as a dependency when installing hvPlot with example dependencies.
+The `hvsampledata` package is included as a dependency when installing hvPlot.
 If you installed hvPlot with minimal dependencies, you may need to install it separately:

 ::::{tab-set}